Light emitting diode, IC, microcomputer by Ikegami program, steel, plastic cover, passive sensor, electric wire.

 Photo: Ken Adlard

-This system is called ‘Life i-model’, it has a microchip developed by Dr. Takashi Ikegami (biotechnology) built in.
-Each LED decides its own counting speed every time when they reach 0, considering their surroundings.
-So, the counting speed of the LEDs changes every time.
-This represents ‘life’ transforming itself relating with others, and evoke the sense of life undergoing metamorphosis when a life is born again after its death.
+This system is called ‘Life i-model’.
+It has a built-in microchip developed by Dr. Takashi Ikegami from University of Tokyo (biotechnology).
+Each LED decides its own counting speed every time when it reaches 0, considering the surroundings.
+Thus, the counting speed of the LEDs changes every time.
+This represents ‘life’ transforming itself relating to others and evokes the sense of metamorphosis when a life is reborn after death.

-In this work, an LED inside a plastic dome is organically connected to other LEDs by wires, an image similar to the "le corps sans organes" described by the French philosophers Félix Guattari & Gilles Deleuze.
+In this work, one LED inside a plastic dome is organically connected to other LEDs by wires, similar to the image of "le corps sans organes" described by the French philosophers Félix Guattari & Gilles Deleuze.